lvn/uberman/readme.md

 `listen([port], [host])` binds connections in the given host and port to the API.
 By default, Uberman APIs listen on localhost port 443, and accepts only HTTPS connections.

 ## Resources
-When you build an endpoint using `addEndpoint(name, schema[, options])`, you provide a **schema**, which is the structure of the endpoint's resource-type, outlined in terms of the fields that the resource contains.
+When you build an endpoint using `resource(name, schema[, options])`, you provide a **schema**, which is the structure of the endpoint's resource-type, outlined in terms of the fields that the resource contains.
 Uberman exposes field types through the `uberman.Types` object, which is essentially a layer on top of the Mongoose `Schema.Types`.
 The following types are supported:

 ### `String`
 Represents a primitive string type, analogous to the built-in [String]() type.